Complete Guide What to visit Berlengas

 View of Nau dos Corvos during the boat ride

-💡 EXTRA TIP: If you usually get seasick when you travel by boat, this trip is known to cause a lot of seasickness (especially on days when the sea is rough)!
-So be prepared and take one of those seasick pills before starting your trip.
-Additionally, you can ask the tour operators when they expect the sea to be the calmest.
+💡 EXTRA TIP: If you usually get seasick when traveling by boat, this trip is known for causing quite a bit of motion sickness (especially when the sea is rough)!
+So come prepared and take seasickness tablets before the trip if needed.
+You can also ask the tour operators when they expect the sea to be calmest.

 Most visitors to the island do not stay overnight, but it is possible to do so.
-If you are interested in staying overnight on the island, you can do so in 3 different places:
+If you are interested in staying overnight on the island, there are 3 accommodation options available:

 • São João Baptista Fort: reservations must be made directly with Associação dos Amigos das Berlengas